Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 Good validators are rewarded.

-Bad validators will either miss out on rewards<br>or are slashed if their work is neglected or wrong.
+Bad validators will either miss out on rewards<br/>or are slashed if their work is neglected or wrong.

 ---